 Thank you to Molly for sharing this really inspiring story with us, and best of luck at Uni!

 I wanted to share something about my experience with YMT that has been super important and great for my life!

-I was part of the production of The Legend of White Bear Lake in August last year (before starting my final year of A Levels), I played clarinet and bass clarinet in the band.
+I was part of the production of The Legend of White Bear Lake last year (before starting my final year of A Levels), I played clarinet and bass clarinet in the band.
 The show was incredible, it was inspiring to be with such talented musicians and creative people – especially Caroline Wigmore (writer) and Gen Green (composer) and the whole creative team.

 I chose to do YMT purely for enjoyment, as I love playing in pit bands and it seemed like a great experience.
 I had no idea until two months later, when I received a certificate through the post, that we would receive Grade 8 Musical Theatre in Production for being part of the show!

 Prior to that, I had been really struggling with what to do at university – I loved music but since I hadn’t done the A Level it wasn’t really an option for me.
 There was nothing else that really appealed, so I was going to leave applying to university until next year – until I got that certificate in the post.
 This made me realise that Music at university was an option as I now had a grade 8 qualification!
 This made me so happy, and I started researching universities straight away.
 I am really happy to say that I received offers from 4 universities to study Music, and this is basically all down to YMT.
 Molly Clark, YMT Company of 2016